social-info-lab/global_news_synchrony/ner_art_sampling/README.md

 This is to extract the pair from the ne_art_index.

 **pair_candidate.py**(pair_candidate_script.sh)
-This is to filter the pairs that have low ne similarity or are duplicates from the extracted pairs
+This is to filter the pairs that have low ne similarity or are duplicates from the extracted pairs.

 **/../network_inference/**
 The "network_inference" folder includes the steps to embed news articles and compute their similarity.